shelbyboyd/dsn1676-assignment1/README.md

-# dsn1676-assignment1
+# dsn1676-week-1
-assignment 1 grids and typography
+Review all the things!